- Abstract class

 type ActiveOnly = Exclude<Status, "inactive" | "pending">;

-This lets you define variables or fields that specifically exclude the removed values.
+This allows you to define types that deliberately exclude certain values.

 One of the most common uses of Exclude